How To Get Wavy Hair Without Damaging It

 Whether you are considering getting your hands on wavy hair by using styling products, a curling iron, a blow dryer, or hair styling hacks and hair tutorials, one thing is certain: you want to be kind to your hair!

 Certain heat tools, hairsprays, and hair styling techniques can sometimes do more harm than good.
-And if you are contending with aging hair that may be frizzy and prone to breakage, being proactive when it comes to achieving hairstyles like wavy hair is your best bet.
+If you have aging hair that may be frizzy and prone to breakage, being proactive about achieving hairstyles like wavy hair is your best bet.

-Minimizing damage should always be at the forefront of our minds as far as hair care is concerned.
+Minimizing damage should always be at the forefront when it comes to hair care.
 But is it possible to get bouncy waves without damaging your hair?
-It’s not quite a spoiler for us to tell you that the answer is “yes.”
+It’s not quite a spoiler to tell you that the answer is “yes.”

 Here is how to keep your hair looking and feeling beautiful with tousled, natural-looking waves.